Daily High to Daily Low: Is It Safe to Buy ONEOK Inc. (OKE)?

 Many brokerage firms have already submitted their reports for OKE stocks, with Morgan Stanley repeating the rating for OKE by listing it as a “Equal-Weight.”
 The predicted price for OKE in the upcoming period, according to Morgan Stanley is $55 based on the research report published on May 26th of the current year 2021.

-Volatility was left at 2.47%, however, over the last 30 days, the volatility rate increased by 2.31%, as shares sank -5.42% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.36% lower at present.
+Volatility was left at 2.60%, however, over the last 30 days, the volatility rate increased by 2.70%, as shares surge +0.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.47% lower at present.

-During the last 5 trading sessions, OKE fell by -4.30%, which changed the moving average for the period of 200-days by +74.34% in comparison to the 20-day moving average, which settled at $52.39.
-In addition, ONEOK Inc. saw 31.74% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OKE rose by +3.28%, which changed the moving average for the period of 200-days by +85.56% in comparison to the 20-day moving average, which settled at $51.99.
+In addition, ONEOK Inc. saw 37.99% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for OKE